denten-books/plain-text/4-format.md

 formatting.

 Imagine communicating by telegraph in two different languages with a friend, for example.
-Occasionally, besides whatever else you wanted to say, imagine also sending a signal to your partner's device that indicated a change in the transmission language.
-Thus in addition to the message you were sending, you would also send a code switching the receiving apparatus from the "English language" into the "French language" mode.
+Occasionally, besides whatever else you wanted to say, envision also sending a signal to your partner's device that indicated a change in the transmission language.
+Thus in addition to the message, you would also send a predetermined code that would switch the receiving apparatus from the "English language" into the "French language" mode.
 Such an instruction would *attune* the receiver to a different mode of apprehension.
 In our example, it would transform an English language machine into a French language one.
 It is in